 Filmed across the city at locations like Southeast Portland’s Olympia Provisions, which serves up savory, traditional dry-cured salamis and other charcuterie in dishes for brunch, lunch and dinner.
-The old-timey bar in this skit looks suspiciously like The Woodsman Tavern, where employees routinely don suspenders and mustache wax without irony.

 When the mayor taps Fred and Carrie with redesigning the police department uniform, the duo tries out their new, street-sassy design with local skateboarders.
 Spoiler alert: It doesn’t go over well.